USEPA/WNTR/documentation/gis.rst

 Elevation is an essential attribute for accurate simulation of pressure in a water network and is commonly provided in GeoTIFF (.tif) files.
 The following example shows how such files can be sampled and assigned to the junctions and tanks of a network.
+Note that elevation data generally needs to be adjusted to account for buried pipes.

 .. doctest::
     :skipif: gpd is None or rasterio is None